rancher/prometheus-federator/docs/integration-test.md

 KUBECONFIG=$KUBECONFIG FOCUS="HPO/Namespace" ./scripts/integration
 ```

-By default, for idempotency, the tests cleanup resrouces the create to be able to re-run tests without cleanup.
+By default, for idempotency, the tests cleanup resources they create to be able to re-run tests without cleanup.
 To Disable cleanup you can pass the environment variable: `DISABLE_CLEANUP=true`, which will persist resources created by the tests for debugging potential problems/bugs.

 The entry point of the integration tests are in the `./internal/integration` package.